Graphic pejoratives in written Chinese: Dog radical

 As described above, the "dog", "beast", or "quadruped" radical 犭 is especially common among graphic pejoratives for Chinese exonyms.
 The Dutch sinologist Robert Van Gulik describes this practice as "the unkind Chinese habit of writing the names of the 'barbarians' surrounding their territory with the classifier 'quadruped'".
 The German anthropologist Karl Jettmar explains that calling outsiders "wild beasts, jackals, and wolves" linguistically justified using brutality against them.

 Language reforms initiated in the Republic of China in the late 1930s and continued in the People's Republic of China in the 1950s replaced "dog" radical ethnonyms of minority peoples with more positive characters.

-The Yao people's exonym changed twice from (犭 "dog radical" and yao 䍃 phonetic) yao 猺 "jackal; the Yao", to (亻"human radical") yao 傜 "the Yao", and then to (玉 "jade radical") yao 瑤 "precious jade; green jasper; the Yao".
-Chinese dictionaries first defined yao 猺 as the "name of a wild animal" (11th-century Jiyun: 獸名), and later as the "tribe of southern barbarians" (17th-century Zhengzitong: 蠻屬).
+The Yao people's exonym changed twice from 猺 yáo "jackal; the Yao" (犭 "dog radical" and 䍃 yáo phonetic), to 傜 yáo "the Yao" (亻"human radical"), and then to 瑤 yáo "precious jade; green jasper; the Yao" (玉 "jade radical").
+Chinese dictionaries first defined 猺 yáo as the "name of a wild animal" (11th-century Jiyun: 獸名), and later as the "tribe of southern barbarians" (17th-century Zhengzitong: 蠻屬).
 The Chinese-English dictionary of Robert Henry Mathews records traditional Chinese prejudice about the Yao, "the books describe them as being very wild; they are said to have a short tail; and the skin on the soles of their feet is spoken of as being more than one inch in thickness".

-The Zhuang people (an ethnic minority primarily living in Guangxi) are currently written with the character for zhuang 壮 "strong; robust", but Zhuang was initially transcribed with the character for tong 獞 "a dog name", and then with tong 僮 ("human" radical) "child; boy servant".
+The Zhuang people (an ethnic minority primarily living in Guangxi) are currently written with the character for 壮 zhuàng "strong; robust", but Zhuang was initially transcribed with the character for 獞 tóng "a dog name", and then with 僮 tóng ("human" radical) "child; boy servant".
 The late American sinologist and lexicographer John DeFrancis described how the People's Republic of China removed the graphic pejoration.

 Sometimes the use of one radical or another can have a special significance, as in the case of removing an ethnic slur from the name of the Zhuang minority in southwest China, which used to be written with the dog radical but after 1949 was first written with the human radical and was later changed to a completely different character with the respectable meaning "sturdy":

-This 1949 change to Zhuang 僮 was made after the Chinese civil war, and the change to Zhuang 壮 was made during the 1965 standardization of simplified Chinese characters.
+This 1949 change to 僮 Zhuàng was made after the Chinese civil war, and the change to 壮 Zhuàng was made during the 1965 standardization of simplified Chinese characters.